 Simpler ways of living that are connected to the land, and enable a contribution rather than a deduction to our ecosystem have been a feature of recent episodes (see Samuel Alexander, Patrick Jones, Karen Ellis, Matt Wicking, Kate Dundas, Cameron Elliott).
 It is something I have been feeling a connection with, and a challenge about the way I live.

 I want to live in a way that connects me more to my planet, animals, plants and people.
 I want to give back and serve these, rather than see myself as above them and therefore able to take without consequence.

 Matt left me with much to contemplate, and also a gift of his Bee Eco wraps.
 Already these have enable me to change my behaviour, removing my need to use plastic food wrap.
 At the moment my current challenge to myself is about the TV screen I have in my house.
 I see it is over-the-top, necessary, and taking me away from connecting with the world around me.
 I am reluctant to make a more, telling myself that my kids won’t be able to handle it.
 More likely I don’t think I will be able to handle it, that I will experience social exclusion as a result.

 I haven’t resolved this yet, but have a suspicion that as I am able to act on these impulses I will open myself up to so many good things.

-Patrick and his family are living in a connect, off-grid way.
-It was awesome to see the way they live, and to hear Patrick’s thoughts.
+Matt and his family are living in a connected, off-grid way.
+It was awesome to see the way they live, and to hear Matt’s thoughts.
 I hope you enjoy our conversation.